punchanabu/punchanabu/README.md

 # Hello, I'm Punpun 👋

 ## 🚀 Who Am I?
-- 🎓 A curious learner studying at Chulalongkorn University.
+- 🎓 A curious learner studying at Computer Engineering and Digital Technology at Chulalongkorn University.
 - 📚 My experience includes Frontend Development using React, Backend using Node.js
-- 🌱 I'm currently exploring Next.js
 - 🤝 Eager to collaborate, learn, and make meaningful contributions in the tech world.

 ## 🛠 Technologies